rmosolgo/graphql-ruby/guides/limiters/active_operations.md

 It also accepts a `stale_request_seconds:` option.
 The limiter uses that value to clean up request data in case of a crash or other unexpected scenario.

-Before requests will actually be halted, ["soft mode"](#soft-limits) must be disabled as described below.
+Before requests will actually be halted, {% internal_link "soft mode", "/limiters/deployment#soft-limits" %} must be disabled.

 #### Query Setup